spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups.md

 **Note:**  Please ensure that a wildcard DNS record exists that maps the provided Host Pattern to the NGINX Ingress Controller load balancer for this cluster.

    **Palette Virtual Cluster Configuration:** The configuration for clusters launched into the host clusters.
-This configuration can be done when the PVC are getting launched.
+This configuration can be done when the Palette Virtual Clusters are getting launched.

  |**Palette Virtual Cluster Resource ** | **Default**   |**Minimum Limit**|
  |------------------------------|-------------------|-----------------|